-Machine learning over fully distributed data poses an important problem in peer-to-peer (P2P) applications.
-In this model we have one data record at each network node, but without the possibility to move raw data due to privacy considerations.
+Machine learning over fully distributed data poses an important problem in peer-to-peer applications.
+In this model, we have one data record at each network node but without the possibility to move raw data because of privacy considerations.
 For example, user profiles, ratings, history, or sensor readings can represent this case.
-This problem is difficult, because there is no possibility to learn local models, the system model offers almost no guarantees for reliability, yet the communication cost needs to be kept low.
-Here we propose gossip learning, a generic approach that is based on multiple models taking random walks over the network in parallel, while applying an online learning algorithm to improve themselves, and getting combined via ensemble learning methods.
+This problem is difficult because there is no possibility to learn local models; the system model offers almost no guarantee for reliability, yet the communication cost needs to be kept low.
+Here, we propose gossip learning, a generic approach that is based on multiple models taking random walks over the network in parallel, while applying an online learning algorithm to improve themselves, and getting combined via ensemble learning methods.
 We present an instantiation of this approach for the case of classification with linear models.
-Our main contribution is an ensemble learning method which-through the continuous combination of the models in the network-implements a virtual weighted voting mechanism over an exponential number of models at practically no extra cost as compared to independent random walks.
-We prove the convergence of the method theoretically, and perform extensive experiments on benchmark datasets.
+Our main contribution is an ensemble learning method, which-through the continuous combination of the models in the network-implements a virtual weighted voting mechanism over an exponential number of models at practically no extra cost as compared with independent random walks.
+We prove the convergence of the method theoretically, and perform extensive experiments on benchmark data sets.
 Our experimental analysis demonstrates the performance and robustness of the proposed approach.
+Copyright © 2012 John Wiley & Sons, Ltd.